aisen23/MyUtils/README.md

 # MyUtils

-* SortFiles.py
+* SortFiles.py\n
-	This script sorts your media files in folders by time.
+	This script sorts your media files in folders by time.\n Using:\n
-	Using:
 		python Sortfiles.py \<source directory\> \<target directory\>